IanRohrbacher/High-School-Level-AP-CS-B/README.md

-# High School Level AP CS B
+# High-School-Level-AP-CS-B
-A backup of my high school's Java course made from the then discontinued AP course
+High school Java class assignments adapted from AP CS B after the course was discontinued at my school.
 >*Created, ran, and tested using Eclipse IDE for Java Developers*